Here’s a myth you see almost everywhere online: Successful trading is simple.

 Trading Isn’t Complicated Either

-A common misconception among the general population is that trading is complicated.
+Another common misconception is that trading is complicated.

 Sending a rocket to space is complicated.
 Building a factory production line is complicated.

 Both require a set of steps that, once performed, leads to an almost certain outcome.

 The series of steps may be long, and some skill may be required, but outside of human error there’s little doubt as to the outcome of following those steps.